openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func any(): AnyMatcher
 ```

-Function: Allows any value as a parameter.
+Functionality: Allows any value as an argument.

-Return Value:
+Return value:

-- [AnyMatcher](#class-anymatcher) - Argument matcher that allows any value.
+- [AnyMatcher](#class-anymatcher) - An argument matcher that permits any value.

 ### static func argThat\<T>(ValueListener\<T>, (T) -> Bool)